 For Elevator throws, start with approx. 10°-15° and adjust according to your CG and flying style.

-For Ailerons thows you can go more, up to 30° from the neutral position.
+For Aileron throws you can go more, up to 30° from the neutral position.

-Additionally, we reccommend setting up a positive Aileron Differential (to make the ailerong travel less down then up) to 25-40%.
+Additionally, we recommend setting up a positive Aileron Differential (to make the ailerons travel less down than up) to 25-40%.

-This is not mandatory, but will help keeping the altitude in turns.
+This is not mandatory but will help to keep the altitude in turns.

 In rolls, though, it will require some down elevator correction when inverted for keeping the altitude as well.

 For your convenience, the recommended CG position is marked on the bottom sheeting of the wing.
 Please, refer to this mark while setting up your model for the maiden flight and then adjust according to your flying style.